ShiviV/drift-investigator-agent/README.md

 python Engine.py
 ```

 Data is read from a local CSV.
-For the full original write-up — Colab/Jupyter setup, database/ODBC ingestion options, and the exploratory-data-analysis notebook — see the [ProjectPro course page](https://www.projectpro.io/data-science-use-cases/telecom-data-analysis-project) this project is sourced from.
+For the full original write-up — Colab/Jupyter setup, database/ODBC ingestion options, and the exploratory-data-analysis notebook